viviemXD/webrtc-application-screen-share/README.md

 webrtc-application-screen-share
 ===============================

-Very simple Chrome demo that captures either the users screen or a selected application and shares the video stream over a WebRTC PeerConnection.
+Very simple demo that captures either the users screen or a selected application and shares the video stream over a WebRTC PeerConnection.
 Demo consists of a presenter who shares their screen or applications and an attendee who views the share on a web page.
 The presentor also sends audio and video to attendee.
+The attendee can be either a Chrome or Firefox browser.
+The presenter must be using Chrome.

 This repo has three things.

 1. Chrome packaged app to share screen or applications (Presenter).
 2. Server application using node.js and web socket.
-3. Client web page that receives and displays the shared video stream (Chrome).
+3. Client web page that receives and displays the shared video stream (Chrome or Firefox).

 - Presenter only works using Google Chrome, (Stable, Canary or Chromium).